bergesinstitute/graf-method/book-5-unit-3.md

 Es igual para los irregulares (*fuese, tuviese,* etc.)

-> 💂 The imperfect subjunctive has an alternative form that is still in use: *cantase, cantases, cantase, cantase, cantásemos, (cantaseis), canten.
+> 💂 The imperfect subjunctive has an alternative form that is still in use: *cantase, cantases, cantase, cantásemos, (cantaseis), canten.
 Comiese, comieses, comiese, comiésemos, (comieseis), comiesen.*
 It is the same for irregulars verbs (*fuese, tuviese,* etc.).

 # Uso de los diferentes tiempos de subjuntivo (use of the different subjunctive tenses)

-El subjuntivo no es tan completo como el indicativo: sólo tenemos dos tiempos: presente e imperfecto (existen otros tiempos, pero están en desuso).
+El subjuntivo no es tan completo como el indicativo.
+Sólo tenemos dos tiempos: presente e imperfecto (existen otros tiempos, pero están en desuso).
 Los usaremos de la siguiente manera:

-💂 The subjunctive is not as complete as the indicative: we only have two tenses: present and imperfect (there are other tenses, but they are in disuse).
+💂 The subjunctive is not as complete as the indicative.
+We only have two tenses: present and imperfect (there are other tenses, but they are in disuse).
 We will use them as follows:

 - Para presente o futuro: Usaremos presente de subjuntivo.

 💂 For present or future: We will use the present subjunctive.

-*Sé que Juan está en su casa. ✒ Dudo que Juan esté en su casa.*
+*Sé que Juan está en su casa. => Dudo que Juan esté en su casa.*

-*Sé que Juan estará en su casa mañana. ✒ Dudo que Juan esté en su casa mañana.**
+*Sé que Juan estará en su casa mañana. => Dudo que Juan esté en su casa mañana.*

 - Para pasado (imperfecto o perfecto, no importa): Usaremos imperfecto de subjuntivo.

 💂 For past (imperfect or perfect, it doesn't matter): We will use imperfect subjunctive.

-*Sé que Juan estuvo en su casa ayer a las cinco. ✒ Dudo que Juan estuviera en su casa ayer a las cinco.**
+*Sé que Juan estuvo en su casa ayer a las cinco. => Dudo que Juan estuviera en su casa ayer a las cinco.*

-*Sé que Juan antes siempre estaba en su casa. ✒ Dudo que Juan antes siempre estuviera en su casa.*
+*Sé que Juan antes siempre estaba en su casa. => Dudo que Juan antes siempre estuviera en su casa.*

-> *El tiempo en que dudamos, deseamos, etc. no necesita corresponderse con el subjuntivo.
+> El tiempo en que dudamos, deseamos, etc. no necesita corresponderse con el subjuntivo.
 En las oraciones *deseo que mañana Juan llame* y *desearé que mañana Juan llame,* Juan estará igualmente llamando en el futuro, no importa si yo lo deseo hoy o mañana.

-> * 💂 The tense in which we doubt, wish, etc. need not correspond to the subjunctive one.
+> 💂 The tense in which we doubt, wish, etc. need not correspond to the subjunctive one.
 In the sentences *deseo que mañana Juan llame* and *desearé que mañana Juan llame,* Juan will equally be calling in the future, it doesn't matter if I wish it today or tomorrow.

 # Verbos con modo subjuntivo irregular (verbs with irregular subjunctive mood)

+## Cómo funciona (how it works)

 Generalmente, los verbos que son irregulares en el presente o en el pretérito perfecto lo son en el modo subjuntivo de la misma manera: